 The maritime influence in Yountville further enhances this cooling effect.
 Yountville acts as a funnel for the fog and breezes rolling in from the bay.
 On the western valley floor, these breezes are constant and refreshing.
 This airflow is a natural defense mechanism against mildew and rot, as it keeps the fruit zones dry even in humid conditions.
 Furthermore, the western side sits slightly higher than the riverbed but remains flat enough to maintain the soil depth required for consistent yields.
 This combination of mountain-influenced drainage and valley-floor water access creates a reliable ripening environment that is less susceptible to the extreme vintage variability seen in more exposed or poorly drained sites.

 The resulting wines from this specific pocket of Yountville possess a signature texture often referred to as “silky.”
 While mountain fruit can produce rugged, aggressive tannins and center-valley fruit can be overly soft, the western floor fruit offers a middle ground of refined, fine-grained tannins.
 The flavor profile typically leans toward deep red and blue fruits, such as black cherry and plum, accompanied by a subtle minerality or “dusty” quality derived from the alluvial debris.
-This unique intersection of mountain power and valley floor elegance makes the western side of Yountville one of the consistently parts of Napa Valley for Cabernet Sauvignon and Merlot.
+This unique intersection of mountain power and valley floor elegance makes the western side of Yountville one of the consistently parts of Napa Valley for Cabernet Sauvignon and other red varieties.

 Select Wines